Supreme Court appears poised to block Biden's vaccine and testing rules for businesses - KESQ

 In that dispute, more justices seemed receptive to the Biden administration’s authority.

-They also questioned if Republican-led states behind the challenge had the legal right to be in court because they only operate some of the facilities at issue.
-Neither the facilities at issue nor workers challenged the requirement, something Kavanaugh noted during oral arguments.
+They also questioned if Republican-led states behind the challenge had the legal right to be in court because they only operate some of the facilities.
+Neither the facilities nor workers challenged the requirement, something Kavanaugh noted during oral arguments.

+During both arguments, the liberal justices expressed repeated support for the Biden administration’s authority to issue the requirements aimed at a virus that has already killed more than 800,000 Americans, closed businesses and kept children out of classrooms.
+They were deeply skeptical of arguments that the mandates could lead to massive staff shortages and billions of dollars in compliance costs.

+“This is a pandemic in which nearly a 10 million people have died,” an animated Justice Elena Kagan said at one point.
+“It is by far the greatest public health danger that this country has faced in the last century,” where “more and more people are dying every day.”

 Already the justices have struck down a separate attempt by the President to mitigate the impact of the virus.
 Last August, a 6-3 court blocked the government’s eviction moratorium, holding that the agency at issue in that case, the US Centers for Disease Control and Prevention, exceeded its authority.

 “It is indisputable that the public has a strong interest in combating the spread of the COVID–19 Delta variant,” the court said at the time.
 But in an unsigned opinion the majority added, “our system does not permit agencies to act unlawfully even in pursuit of desirable ends.”
-The three liberal justices, Stephen Breyer, Elena Kagan and Sonia Sotomayor dissented.
+Breyer, Kagan and Sotomayor dissented.

 Large employers